learn-py/Posts/README.md

 ## About

 This blog is based on an educational [Instagram](https://instagram.com/learn.py) account.
-Unique snippets of code are uploaded with in-depth explanations.
-Each post is relevant to a concept in either Python programming or Computer Science in general.
-The purpose of this blog is to provide a freely and easily accessible resource for Computer Science knowledge that is not typically found in other popular sources.
+Unique snippets of code are uploaded to social media with in-depth explanations of the hypothetical purpose and behavioral algorithm of each.
+Each post is relevant to a concept in either Python programming or general Computer Science.
+The idea of this blog is to provide a easily, freely, and openly accessible resource for Computer Science students and coding enthusiasts that is not typically found in other popular platforms.

-* The `/img` folder contains Instagram images that have been posted
+* The `/img` folder contains images that have been posted to Instagram
-* The `/src` folder contains some short Python scripts
+* The `/src` folder contains short scripts written in Python

 > NOTE: Not all posts on Instagram are uploaded to GitHub and not all uploads to GitHub are posted on Instagram.
 However, most are available on both.